18F/unit-testing-node/_pages/components/middleware.md

 Since `message` contains `reaction: "evergreen_tree"`, but the `getChannelName` stub will return a name that doesn't match the first rule, `findMatchingRule` should return the final rule.
-Run `npm test -- -grep ' findMatchingRule '` and you should see:
+Run `npm test -- -grep ' findMatchingRule '` and you should see the following:

 ```sh
 $ npm test -- --grep ' findMatchingRule '